 The last time I saw my grandmother was during Christmas break of 2014.
 I don’t know why, but I had an overwhelming feeling that that would be the last time.
 I went up to her room where she sat in her chair most of the time, and I knelt beside her and held onto her hands.
 I knew at this point the disease had taken hold of her so much that I could literally say anything to her and it wouldn’t confuse her or necessarily register.
 So I sat there and said my final goodbye.

 I thanked her for shaping me into the woman I am today, for her never-ending love, for her support, and I told her she would always be my angel.
 I looked at her and said, “I love you Vovo.”
 She smiled at me, and without anyone telling her to, and without hesitation she said, “I love you, too.”
-In that moment I knew I had to let her go, and I promised her that I would do all that I could to find a cure.
+At that moment, I knew I had to let her go, and I promised her that I would do all that I could to find a cure.